 In addition to automation, your CRM should make your customer communication process better.
 Documentation and the ability to review conversations are crucial to getting customer relationships right.
 Your CRM is most helpful when it’s integrated with all of your sales tools.

-3. Motivate in creative ways.
+3. Encourage sales productivity in creative ways

-Nothing hurts productivity as much as your reps not feeling motivated.
+Nothing hurts sales productivity as much as your reps not feeling motivated.
 When employees feel excited and appreciated, they are more apt to perform their responsibilities to the best of their ability.

 Boost productivity and performance with motivational strategies.
 The strategies don’t have to be expensive: Nonfinancial incentives can be just as effective (if not more so) than financial incentives.